 - I was able to thrive in my sweet spot and use my God-given gifts and talents in new ways

 Working remotely has a lot of benefits, but it also has some negatives to consider.
 Since your home and office are the same, you can work odd hours if you don’t set boundaries.
-My remote work is contracted, and didn’t originally provide vacation or holidays off.
-Thankfully now with a contract, buy out has changed.
+My remote work is contracted and didn’t originally provide vacation or holidays off.

 Once you decide to pursue remote work, you must vet any company you apply for, especially if you are working with a third-party service.
 There are many legitimate remote work opportunities.
 I keep a running list here.
 Regardless, you must stay alert to scams.